CMT & Local Training

-Suicide Prevention General Military Training (GMT) fulfills annual training requirements when augmented with information on local resources and crisis response.
+Suicide Prevention Common Military Training (CMT) fulfills annual training requirements when augmented with information on local resources and crisis response.
 Download the training and lesson plan below:

 The Department of Defense Suicide Prevention Training Competency Framework (SPTCF) has been developed through a collaboration between the Defense Suicide Prevention Office (DSPO), the Services, and other partners to serve as a framework to support standardized suicide prevention gatekeeper training and education activities and to increase suicide prevention capabilities among all stakeholders in the DoD community.

 Additionally, resources to support local training: Tools and information found throughout this site can be used to support additional training and educational efforts.
-Helpful training resources include:
+A helpful training resource is:

 Suicide Prevention Coordinator (SPC) Training